GMM Team - Mission Mosquito

 Senior Science Educator, IGES

-She leads the GLOBE Partnership at IGES, is a GLOBE Trainer, and a former GLOBE teacher.
+She leads the GLOBE Partnership at IGES, is a GLOBE Trainer, and GLOBE teacher.
 Ms. Soeffing is engaging formal and informal education audiences - including K-12, outdoor education centers, Girl Scouts, 4H, and other groups – in authentic NASA science investigations, using GLOBE and NASA data.

 Dr. Russanne Low